bakatrouble/pytgvoip/README.md

 [Join community](https://t.me/pylibtgvoip) if you need help or wish to contribute

 ## Installation
-Requires cmake, libssl and libopus installed
+Requires cmake and libtgvoip (instructions are TBD) installed

 ### Windows
 Not working on Windows right now, help needed